nealrs/gitatme/_posts/2017-06-14-alexa-flash-briefing.md

 The _best_ Flash Briefing skills, like NPR, use prerecorded audio, but the API supports text-to-speech too, so you have Alexa read your latest posts to you every time you invoke the flash briefing.
 Basically, it's an instant podcast.
 Pretty neat, right?

 My [alexafeed.json](https://gist.github.com/nealrs/e6985003ca56cc6f8c980efbb0d0e670#file-examplefeed-json) Jekyll plugin creates a Alexa Flash Briefing compatible json feed.
 It uses the latest 3 posts from the _current day_ and puts them in the correct JSON format.
-It strips HTML, weird characters, and new lines, - so the JSON validates.
+It strips HTML and new lines, - so the JSON validates.
 By default, it includes the _entire_ post, but you can customize it to just use excerpts -- which I recommend.

 There are a few prerequisites: